amandashu/Workout_Recommender/README.md

-## Asnapp
+## ASNAPP

-Asnapp is a workout video recommender web application.
+ASNAPP is a workout video recommender web application.
+This project was completed as part of the UC San Diego DSC180B Capstone.

-Authors: Amanda Shu, Peter Peng, Najeem Kanishka
+Authors (sorted alphabetically by first name): Amanda Shu, Najeem Kanishka, Peter Peng

 ### Website URL
-The website is now live on: https://workout-recommender.herokuapp.com/
+The website is live on: https://workout-recommender.herokuapp.com/.
+The website may be slow on the first load, as it ramps up and down servers with demand.
+Additionally, you will need to create a login in order to access the website.

 ### Video Demonstration
 For a demonstration of the project, visit: https://www.youtube.com/watch?v=QJFg0HguGuI